Move Over, Meat: Veggies Star in Main-Dish Meals

 Anyone who knows me knows I’m no saint, especially when it comes to food.
 I have read enough about healthy eating to know that I need to eat more fruits, vegetables and whole grains.
 For most of us, it’s not part of the plan to give up meat altogether, but it’s a good idea to try to eat more vegetable-focused meals (not necessarily vegetarian) to reduce saturated fats in our diets.
 I’m happy that the definition of “healthy eating” has shifted from using meat substitutes like tempeh and tofu to using meat as a flavoring, rather than the main event.
 And did you know the commercial meat industry is responsible for 20 percent of man-made greenhouse gases?
 Buying local meats can reduce your carbon footprint as well as the use of fossil fuels to transport it to market.
+Be aware of your carbon footprint with carbon click’s carbon calculator.
 Locally raised meat may cost a little more, but it’s worth it for what is usually better flavor.
 Get maximum taste from the meat by using flavorful cuts and cooking them in a way that best brings out their flavor.

 If you’re looking to make healthy changes, one way is to visualize moving meat from the center of the plate, at least some nights.
 Instead of serving one steak per person, slice a cooked steak and serve one for several people while serving a filling grain as the main dish.
 Or, instead of cooking burgers made from beef, use ground turkey or chicken, stretched with an equal volume of roasted mushrooms.
 (They are so easy to make!
 Toss 2 pounds of quartered mushrooms with olive oil, salt and pepper.
 Roast at 400 degrees for 20 minutes, then cool and chop in the food processor.)
 These ground mushrooms are also delicious substituted for half the ground meat in your favorite meatloaf or meatball recipe.